You see, I got a drone for Christmas this year.

 I hoped it was just a flat battery, but it was not.

-Many people ask me about tips on how to repair electronics, so I decided to write about how I fixed my drone.
+Many people ask me for tips on how to repair electronics, so I decided to write about how I fixed my drone.

 What Is The Problem?